 DHS powers and responsibilities

-The department has certain powers and responsibilities around the safety and wellbeing of children and young people.
-We take these powers seriously and will provide early intervention when there is a risk that children and young people will be harmed.
+Our department has certain powers and responsibilities around the safety and wellbeing of children and young people.
+We take these powers seriously and will provide early intervention when there is a risk that a child or young person will be harmed.

-We continue to develop a culture in the department where the protection and support of children and young people is key.
-We make all staff, including new hires, aware of their responsibilities in this area.
+We have a culture in our department where the protection and support of children and young people is key.
+We make our workers, both existing and new, aware of their responsibilities in this area.

-DHS ensures staff include child safety and protection all aspects of their work.
+We ensure workers include child safety and protection in all aspects of their work.
 Everyone must follow the:

 - Safeguarding Children and Young People Policy

-Protection and support of children and young people is part of:
+Protection and support of children and young people is part of our:

 - regular compliance reviews.

-This is our responsibility as set out in the Child Safety (Prohibited Persons) Act 2016.
-It is one of the ways we support the provision of child-safe environments.
+This is our responsibility as set out in the Child Safety (Prohibited Persons) Act 2016, and is one of the ways we support the provision of child-safe environments.

 Mandated notifiers

-Many of our staff are ‘mandated notifiers’.
-This means if they suspect risk or harm to a child or young person, which they identify while performing their duties with DHS, they must report it.
+Many of our workers are ‘mandated notifiers’.
+This means if they suspect harm, or a risk of harm, to a child or young person while performing their duties with DHS, they must report it.

 Receive this information in other formats